-The include\path flag affects separate compilation, and alters where files can be searched for to include them at compile time.
-The call\time\pass\by\ref flag, decides whether a caller can pass its actual parameter to a function by reference, potentially overriding the function's default of passing by copy.
+The include_path flag affects separate compilation, and alters where files can be searched for to include them at compile time.
+The call_time_pass_by_ref flag decides whether a caller is permitted to pass its actual parameter to a function by reference, potentially overriding the function's default of passing by copy.